markormesher/android-fab/README.md

 - whether the icon is shown or hidden (see [Controls](#controls));
 - the FAB icon, **if and only if** it was set as a `Drawable` resource ID;
+- the FAB background colour;
-- the FAB background colour.
+- the content cover background colour.

 All other properties (`View`/`Drawable` icons, speed-dial menu adapters, etc.) will need to be restored "manually".
 The demo application shows how this can be accomplished.